denten-books/plain-text/main.md

 3. Automation and programmable media (temporal displacement).
 Programmable media like perforated tape removes the human previously needed to mediate between mechanical and electrical signal.

-Again, already a
-   property of all writing, temporal displacement intensifies as the telegraph is coupled with the typewriter along with remova.
-The per

 "Content" intended for humans can now be mixed with "control code" intended to alter the operation of the receiving device.

-Where the first two of these developments are well covered in the literature of new media and communications studies, the third is most crucial and least understood.
+Where the first two of these developments are well covered in the literature of new media and communications studies, the third is most crucial to the deveopment of Turing machines, and least understood.
 A number of inventions at the end of the 19th century pertain to "circuit-controlling devices controlled by a traveling perforated strip or tape" (from US patent number 500226, filed Charles Cutriss in 1893 [@cutriss1893]).
 Prior to perforated tape, the transmission of messages by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated curcuit.
-In this system, the human operator acted as a silent interface between text and machine.
+In this system, the human operator acted as a mute interface between text and machine.
 The transcription of text into signal, and back onto paper, required the real-time presence of human encoders and a decoders.
 The perforated tape decoupled the human from the machine.
 In US1187035 (filed 1911, issued 1916) on "Telegraphy" Albert and Ralph Bumstead explain, "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages."
-Instead, the message could be transcribed into perforation and then fed into the device at a later time.
-The tape mechanics of the type writer could be coupled with the electrics of the telegraph, with perforated tape as the mediator between the two "worlds."
-A number of devices were patented to transform the mechanical action of the typewriter into perforation and perforation into print, completing the curcuit between "encoding" and "decoding".
+Instead, the message was transcribed into perforation mechanichal means and then fed into the device.
+The tape mechanics of the type writer could then be coupled with the electrics of the telegraph, with perforated tape as the mediator between the two "worlds."
+A number of devices emerged at the time with the aim of tranforming mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the curcuit between automated "encoding" and "decoding".
+As one device converts human intput into mechanical states, and into signal, another device conversts the signal into mechanical states and into a human-legible message.

 A flood of inventions appeared at the turn of the 20th century to capitalize on such decoupling.
 These include machines for tape-controlled telegraphic